systemjs/systemjs/docs/errors.md

 When using the transform extra, SystemJS uses `fetch()` to load all modules.
 However, when using the module-types extension (included in system.js), SystemJS uses `fetch()` instead of `<script>` to load modules whenever the [shouldFetch hook](/docs/hooks.md##shouldfetchurl---boolean) returns true.
 By default, this occurs only when the file extension indicates it is a [CSS, JSON, HTML, or WASM module](/docs/module-types.md).

 SystemJS checks the HTTP [Response object](https://developer.mozilla.org/en-US/docs/Web/API/Response) to check if the HTTP response status is ["ok"](https://developer.mozilla.org/en-US/docs/Web/API/Response/ok), and throws Error #9 if it is not ok.

 To diagnose the problem, identify which module failed to load.
 Then check the browser console and network tab of your devtools to find the HTTP status.
 In order for the module to successfully load, the status needs to be >= 200 and < 300.

-## 10

-### Invalid content-type header

-SystemJS Error #10 occurs when SystemJS attempted to load a module with [`fetch()`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), but the [content-type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type) HTTP response header was invalid.

-SystemJS uses `fetch()` instead of `<script>` to load modules whenever the [shouldFetch hook](/docs/hooks.md##shouldfetchurl---boolean) returns true.
-By default, this occurs only when the file extension indicates it is a [CSS, JSON, HTML, or WASM module](/docs/module-types.md).

-SystemJS checks the HTTP [Response object](https://developer.mozilla.org/en-US/docs/Web/API/Response) to check the content-type header.
-The header must be one of the following:

-- `application/javascript`
-- `application/json`
-- `text/css`
-- `application/wasm`

-To diagnose the problem, identify which module failed to load.
-Then check the browser console and network tab of your devtools to find the HTTP status.
-In order for the module to successfully load, the status needs to be >= 200 and < 300.